New York Shipbuilding Corporation: History

 It was founded in 1899 by Henry G. Morse (1850–2 June 1903), an engineer noted in connection with bridge design and construction and senior partner of Morse Bridge Company.
-The original plan was to build a shipyard on Staten Island, thus the name of the company.
-Plans to acquire a site failed and, after exploration as far south as Virginia with special attention being paid to the Delaware River area, a location in the southern part of Camden, New Jersey, was chosen instead.
-Site selection specifically considered the needs of the planned application of bridge building practices of prefabrication and assembly line production of ships in covered ways.
-Construction of the plant began in July 1899 and was so rapid that the keel of the first ship was laid November 1900.
-That ship, contract number 1, was M. S. Dollar, later to be modified as an oil tanker and renamed J. M. Guffey.
+The original plan was to build a shipyard on Staten Island, thus the name of the company, but plans to acquire a site there failed.
+The company then explored other potential sites as far south as Virginia, particularly in the Delaware River area, and ultimately chose a location in the southern part of Camden, New Jersey.
+Site selection considered the needs of the planned application of bridge-building practices of prefabrication and assembly-line production of ships in covered ways.
+Construction of the plant began in July 1899; the keel of the first ship was laid in November 1900.
+That ship, contract number 1, was M. S. Dollar, which was later modified as an oil tanker and renamed J. M. Guffey.
 Two of the first contracts were for passenger ships that were among the largest then being built in the United States: #5 for Mongolia and #6 for Manchuria.
 Morse died after securing contracts for 20 ships.
 He was followed as president by De Coursey May.

 On November 27, 1916, a special meeting of the company's stockholders ratified sale of the "fifteen million dollar plant" to a group of companies composed of American International Corporation, International Mercantile Marine Co., W. R. Grace and Company and the Pacific Mail Steamship Company.
+From about 1933 to 1937 the shipyard was part of Errett Lobban Cord's business empire.

 New York Ship's unusual covered ways produced everything from aircraft carriers, battleships, and luxury liners to barges and car floats.